Whenever a computer programmer sets down to write a program he or she is faced with the same challenges every single time:

 You could also end up talking with other programmers, who might recognise problems that you have not spotted or suggest alternative techniques you might want to consider.

-This would be like talking with your dinner guests, to make sure they are happy with what you are serving.
-Also talking with some cooks to find the best way of serving the food you intend to make.
+This would be like talking with your dinner guests, to make sure they are happy with what you are serving and talking with cooks to find the best way of serving the food you intend to make.

-• Once we think we know what we are going to do, we need to check this with others, specifically the Client and/ or other programmers.
-This helps us make sure we are on the right lines before we get started.
+Once we think we know what we are going to do, we need to check this with others, such as the client & other developers.